enumcase/whack-a-penguin/README.md

 # Whack-a-Penguin
-Simple SpriteKit whack-a-mole game - whack a penguin to win
+🎮 Simple SpriteKit whack-a-mole game - whack a penguin to win.